DayZLives/DayZBattleRoyale/Arma 3/README.md

 	Concept by lazyink (Brendan Greene).
 Based on the book/film Battle Royale.

-	Development by lazyink with the help of Jonathan "Pwnoz0r" Rainier, infiSTAR, thevisad, [VB]AWOL and W4rgo.
+	Development by lazyink and [VB]AWOL.

 	BR Tools by eXchangeDev.